MicrosoftDocs/learn/learn-pr/azure/build-daemon-python/includes/4-explore-client-confidential-app.md

 ## Confidential client applications

 Confidential client applications are apps that run on servers (service/daemon apps).
-They're considered difficult to access, and for that reason, can keep an application secret.
+They're considered difficult to access and for that reason can keep an application secret.
 Confidential clients can hold configuration-time secrets.
 Each instance of the client has a distinct configuration (including client ID and client secret).
 These values are difficult for end users to extract.

 ## OAuth 2.0 client credentials flow